Ghomess/VFX-MobileDeveloperChallenge/README.md

 ## Features

 - Feature 1: Navigate between Screens using the bottom tab navigator.
 - Feature 2: Type the stock in the search bar of the Story1 screen or type the currency pair in the search bar of the Story2 screen.
-(Nothing will appear as a result for now)
+It will display the results (hard-coded data) in a list based on your input.

 ## Third-Party Libraries